Mani (prophet): Early life

 Mani was raised in a heterodox environment in Babylon.
 The Elcesaite community was ostensibly Jewish Christian, though with some Gnostic features due to their Ebionite heritage, such as the belief in recurring incarnations of heavenly apostles, one of whom was a docetic Christ.
+It is believed that his Christian roots might have been influenced by Marcion and Bardaisan.
 At ages 12 and 24 Mani had visionary experiences of a "heavenly twin" of his (syzygos), calling him to leave his father's sect and preach the true message of Jesus in a new gospel.
+It is said that his appearance was a mixture of Iranian and Mesopotamian features.
+On the one hand he looked like a warrior, on the other like a magician.
+In some later texts he was described as lame, a characteristic possibly attributed to him by his opponents.

 Travelling to India

 Mani then travelled to India (Sakas in present day Afghanistan), where he studied Hinduism and its various extant philosophies, as well as Buddhism.
 Al-Biruni says Mani only traveled to India after being banished from Persia, but this might be an error or a second journey.
-It is believed that his Christian roots might have been influenced by Marcion and Bardaisan.

 Return from India

 Returning in 242, Mani presented himself to Shapur I, to whom he dedicated his only work written in Persian, known as the Shabuhragan.
 Shapur was not converted to Manichaeism and remained Zoroastrian, but he favored Mani's teachings, which mixed Christianity, Buddhism and Zoroastrianism, and took him into his court.
 Mani is said to have performed miracles, including levitation, teleporting and healing, which helped him to gain converts in the Iranian elite.
 He was also famed as a painter.